 For interpreters, a request must be submitted at least seven business days prior to a meeting in order to provide sufficient time to coordinate services.
+Call 410-732-0500 or email comments@baltometro.org to request assistance.

 Training Staff

 To establish meaningful access to information and services for individuals with limited English proficiency, staff in public contact positions are provided training periodically.